Ukjeent/interactive-form/README.md

 Conditional error message
-    The error message for the email field is conditional and changes depending on the user's input.
+    The error message for the email and name fields is conditional and changes depending on the user's input.

 Credit Card test numbers
     American Express: 378282246310005